MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md

 **Workflow diagram from Shemer's PPT goes here**

+### General workflow
 1. Use the Azure Video Indexer workflow as usual, but add a callback URL to your own custom programming expecting the request.
 1. The request returns a JSON file with custom insights.
 1. The custom programming calls the Patch method in the Azure Video Indexer API.
 1. The Patch method adds the JSON data under the `customInsights` section of the Azure Video Indexer insights JSON.

 ## Prerequisites

 Before you can start using the BYO model feature with Azure Video Indexer, you must:

-1. Create the programming that returns information in the required JSON format.
+1. Create the programming that returns information in the required JSON format, and calls the Patch method.
 1. Provide the callback URL for requesting the JSON.
 1. Plan to pass a media ID so that the GUIDs map appropriately.

+### Test a workflow using Azure services
+1. Set up monitoring on your Azure Video Indexer account using Azure Event Hub and a diagnostic setting.
+1. Set up the Azure Event so that it triggers an Azure Function that:
+    1. Receives the indexing information including the media ID.
+    1. Sends a GET request to the Update Video Index with test information formatted with the schema.
+1. See the results in the Azure Video Indexer portal.

 ## Schema